 - Complement the activities of the carers.

-On appointing an independent visitor the local authority will decide how much information to give him or her about the child's current situation and history.
-The child should be involved in deciding what information is made available to the independent visitor.
-Independent visitors have no right to inspect a child's file.
+On appointing an Independent Visitor, the local authority will decide how much information to give them about the child's current situation and history.
+The child should be involved in deciding what information is shared.
+Independent Visitors have no right to inspect a child's file.
 No information should be withheld if it places the child or visitor at risk.

-Local authorities should arrange for the preparation of carers and provide them with support and explanation about the role of independent visitors.
+Local authorities should provide carers with information about the role of Independent Visitors.

-The independent visitor is entitled to recover from the local authority expenses which is intended to cover travel and "out of pocket" expenses.
-The need for an independent visitor to continue their relationship with a young person on an informal basis once the cease to be looked after should be considered.
+The Independent Visitor is entitled to recover from the local authority expenses which are intended to cover travel and "out of pocket" expenses.
+The need for an Independent Visitor to continue their relationship with a young person on an informal basis once they cease to be looked after should be considered.
 The local authority should consider if it is appropriate to meet the cost of expenses until the after care responsibilities expire.

-The need to continue the appointment should be considered at the child's Looked After Reviews, and the child's wishes and feelings will be the main consideration in deciding the need for continued appointment.
+The need to continue the appointment should be considered at the child's Looked After Reviews, and the child's wishes and feelings will be the main consideration in deciding the need for the continued appointment.